Baby-Friendly Initiative (BFI)

 - Is for hospitals and community-based health organizations

-- Has 10 steps (PDF 27KB) that organizations need to follow to become designated as "Baby-Friendly"
+- Has 10 steps that organizations need to follow to become designated as "Baby-Friendly"

 - Requires compliance with the World Health Organization's (WHO) International Code of Marketing of Breastmilk Substitutes and subsequent relevant World Health Assembly Resolutions.

-All Health Units in Ontario have been mandated to implement the Baby-Friendly Initiative.
-Other health care organizations (eg. Hospitals, community health centres, family health teams) in the province are also being encouraged and supported to adopt these best practices for prenatal and postpartum care.
+Healthcare organizations (eg. pulbic health, hospitals, community health centres, family health teams) in the province are being encouraged and supported to adopt these best practices for prenatal and postpartum care.
 Middlesex-London Health Unit was formally designated as Baby-Friendly in December 2015.